Robust Procurement: Bayesian Design under Worst-Case Approval Constraints

+When uncertainty also affects demand, this mechanism remains optimal under suitable conditions, which we characterize.
+Otherwise, robustness leads to reduced procurement from intermediate-cost types, reflecting the need to guard against demand overestimation.
+At these cost levels, the screening motive and the need for approval work in the same direction, leading to further downward distortions relative to the Bayesian benchmark.

-We then study environments with a downstream market, where demand can be discovered by letting firms sell directly to consumers.
-We focus on price mechanisms, in which the government sets a price for each type of seller and lets the firm meet consumer demand at that price.
-Such mechanisms naturally hedge against demand misspecification by making procurement responsive to realized demand but expose firms to demand uncertainty.
-Here too we adopt a robust approach by requiring the price mechanism to be individually rational and incentive compatible no matter the firm's beliefs over the demand (formally, this is accomplished by conditioning the transfer to the firm on the realized demand).
-We show that robustly optimal price mechanisms are simple: each type is asked to apply the Bayesian optimal markup (under the government's model), capped at the largest possible cost (a cap binding for high-cost types).
-The cap protects against the possibility that high-cost firms are more prevalent than expected.
+We then study environments with downstream markets, where demand can be learned by asking sellers to post prices.
+We characterize robustly optimal price regulations, under which sellers can choose from a menu of markups computed under the designer's conjectured model, and where the final transfer to the seller responds to the realized demand, making the mechanism ex-post individually rational and incentive compatible.
+The markups are the same as under the Bayesian optimum but with a cap binding for high-cost types.
+The cap protects the buyer against the possibility that high-cost sellers are more prevalent than conjectured by the designer.

 Finally, we compare price and quantity regulation.
-Under standard Bayesian analysis, price regulation dominates quantity regulation because it implements the optimal quantity schedule for each possible demand.
-Under robust optimality, this ranking no longer holds.
-While both types of regulations offer the same maximal guarantee, their expected payoffs under the conjectured model differ.
-When the Baron--Myerson-with-quantity-floor mechanism is robustly optimal, quantity regulation dominates---strictly so when the quantity demanded at the highest marginal cost under the conjectured model exceeds the one under the lowest possible demand.
-This is because the extent of over-procurement from high-cost firms is larger under price regulation.
-Conversely, when the quantity demanded under the conjectured model at the highest cost coincides with the quantity demanded under the lowest possible demand, price regulation dominates, as it avoids the downward adjustment for intermediate-cost types required under quantity regulation.

-These findings yield primitive conditions determining which form of regulation dominates, depending on whether uncertainty over demand is concentrated at low or high prices and whether the estimated cost distribution puts more weight on low or high costs.
+Under standard Bayesian analysis, price regulation is preferred because it allows quantities to adjust to realized demand.
+Under robustness, however, the two instruments deliver the same worst-case payoff guarantee but differ in their expected performance under the designer’s model.
+Quantity regulation dominates when optimal markups are high, whereas price regulation performs better when demand uncertainty is substantial.
+The intuition is as follows.
+When markups are high, the designer seeks to procure little from most sellers, so fixing quantities effectively limits the buyer’s exposure to the designer's demand mis-specification.
+By contrast, price regulation, by capping the seller’s price to protect the buyer against unexpectedly high costs, forces the designer to over-procure from high-cost sellers relative to quantity regulation, thereby reducing welfare.